It was not a regular Sunday morning, again... I guess it's becoming regular not having a regular Sunday morning, eh?

 I met with Tiago to do a session to his Fiat 128 near Coruche and so we decided to go to an old (and abandoned) train station near Coruche.
-Once Tiago arrived, I noticed his car was... not clean!
+Once Tiago arrived, I noticed his car was... not clean.
 Never saw this amount of mosquitos splatted in the car.

-Said Tiago.
-That basterd!
+"Well...
+I hope there's no problem to photograph the car the way it is..." said Tiago.
+Basterd!
 But ok, I thought it would be out the box and somehow would create a funny environment around this whole session.
 And I think it worked out pretty good, don't you agree?

-I left my car in Coruche and we went to the abandoned factory in the 128.
+I left my car in Coruche and we went there in the 128.
 I missed that.
 That feeling of being in an oldschool car.
 Nothing is perfectly mounted.
-Lot's of tickling noises.
+Lot's of noise.
 The smell of burnt gasoline.
-In this case, it's not a fast car, but forget about it, it feels damn fast!
-That's the real deal, feeling the real driving.
-Feeling the real pleasure of grabing a steering wheel, do a magic work with pedals and gearbox and spend a lot of smiles per gallon.
-This was such an unforgettable experience.
-Oh, and I need to lose weight, those seat belts were tricky.
+In this case, it's not a fast car, but f*ck it, it feels damn fast!
+That's the real deal, feel the real driving.
+Feel the real pleasure of grabing a steering wheel, do a magic work with pedals and gearbox and spend a lot of smiles per gallon.
+Damn, this is another unforgettable experience.
+Oh and I need to lose weight, those seat belts were tricky.
 But fitted!